-The Council has a role in preparing plans for dealing with emergencies and to collaborate with the emergency services, agencies and volunteers when caring for the welfare of the public.
+The Council has a role in preparing plans for dealing with emergencies and to collaborate with the emergency services, agencies and volunteers when caring for the public's well-being.
 The Covid-19 crisis has highlighted this key role more than ever before.